vistca/CaseMay2023/README.md

 4. Make sure you are connected to the internet

 5. Run the program (can be done multiple ways but here is two of them)
-   1. Open the project folder (where you put the clone) in a Pyhton compatible IDE and run the main function in the Main.py file.
+   1. Open the project folder (where you put the clone) in a Python compatible IDE and run the main function in the Main.py file.
    2. Navigate to the project folder (CaseMay2023) with the terminal and enter "python Main.py"